- Sea Spirit

 Anyone can take part, no previous experience necessary.
 Snowshoes available free of charge for excursions when conditions permit.

-Any airfare; passport and visa expenses; government arrival and departure taxes; any meals ashore with the exception of breakfast at the host hotel before embarkation, if applicable; baggage, cancellation and medical travel insurance; excess baggage charges; laundry and other personal charges; telecommunications charges; the customary gratuity at the end of the voyage for ship’s crew and Expedition Team members; optional kayaking ($595 per person); optional camping ($225 per person, 6/16/2013 only); fuel surcharge may apply.
+Any airfare; passport and visa expenses; government arrival and departure taxes; any beverages that are not in the complimentary selection; any meals ashore with the exception of breakfast at the host hotel before embarkation, if applicable; baggage, cancellation and medical travel insurance; excess baggage charges; laundry and other personal charges; telecommunications charges; the customary gratuity at the end of the voyage for ship’s crew and Expedition Team members; optional kayaking ($595 per person); optional camping ($225 per person; 7/16/2013 only); fuel surcharge may apply.

 *Emergency Evacuation Insurance: